yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

       int amountAdded);

     /**
-     Handles an `onGoodBalanceChanged` event, which is fired when the balance of a specific virtual good has changed.
+     Handles an `onGoodBalanceChanged` event, which is triggered when the balance of a specific virtual good has changed.
      @param virtualGood The good whose balance has changed.
      @param balance The balance of the good.